 Not smoke or drink alcohol.

 Be committed to careful oral hygiene and regular dental visits after getting the implants.

 What are the different types of dental implants?

 The 2 most common types of dental implants are:

 Endosteal implants (most common).
-This type of implant is inserted into the jaw bone.
-It's used as a root to hold a
+This type of implant is inserted into the jawbone.
+It's used as a root to support

 Subperiosteal implants (uncommon).
 This type of implant is rarely used.
-But it may be an option for people who can't
+But it may be a choice for people who can't wear

 fits right on the existing bone.

-Dental implants may be inserted by a dentist specially trained in implantology, a
+Dental implants may be inserted by any dentist specially trained in implantology,

 Health risks and dental implants

-Implants are made of biologically compatible materials.
-These materials have been
+Implants are made of biologically compatible materials, such as titanium.
+These materials